eslint/eslint/docs/rules/one-var-declaration-per-line.md

+# one-var-declaration-per-line

-# require or disallow newlines around variable declarations (one-var-declaration-per-line)
+Requires or disallows newlines around variable declarations.

 Some developers declare multiple var statements on the same line: